robertknight/duckface/README.md

  * Compared to single/multiple inheritance in C++, there is no need to modify an existing class in order for it to implement an interface.
 This is especially useful when the existing classes are part of third-party libraries which are difficult to modify.
+It is often the case that a library of classes may conform to a convention (such as providing a `toString()` method to get a string representation of the object) but do not explicitly implement a common interface.
  * Compared to templates, there is no need to make the function or class which uses an interface dependent on template arguments or for all code which uses the interface to be placed in a header file.
-The cost of interfaces are that method calls are slower.
+Additionally, it is made explicit which set of methods a user of an interface can access.
+With templates, this information is only present in the documentation and in compile-time errors when attempting to instantiate a template with a type that does not meet the requirements.

 ## Dependencies